McGusty, Miami beat Iowa State 70-56 in Sweet 16

 Iowa State made a couple charges down the stretch, but McGusty made a 3 and converted a layup to help Miami answer each time.
 When Sam Waardenburg connected from deep and Miller made two foul shots to make it 60-46 with 2:47 to go, the celebration was on for the Hurricanes.

-Waardenburg finished with 13 points, eight rebounds and five assists, and Moore had nine assists.
+Waardenburg had 13 points, eight rebounds and five assists.
+Moore scored each of his seven points in the second half and finished with nine assists.

-Moore was back in Chicago after starring for Morgan Park in high school and playing for DePaul during a college career that also included stops at California at Kansas.
-Iowa State's George Conditt IV also got to play in his hometown in his senior season.
+“This means a lot,” McGusty said.
+“I look at it as a new foundation for our basketball program.”

-Moore went scoreless in the first half, but he set up Miller for a pair of layups while helping Miami to a 32-29 halftime lead.
+Moore was back in Chicago after starring for Morgan Park in high school and playing for DePaul during a college career that also included stops at California and Kansas.
+Conditt also got to play in his hometown in his senior season.

 BIG PICTURE